 - Distinguishing asthma from COPD can be problematic, particularly in smokers and older adults.
-Some patients may have clinical features of both asthma and COPD; this has been called the Asthma-COPD Overlap Syndrome (ACOS). - ACOS is not a single disease.
-It includes patients with different forms of airways disease (phenotypes).
-It is likely that for ACOS, as for asthma and COPD, a range of different underlying mechanisms will be identified. - Outside specialist centers, a stepwise approach to diagnosis is advised, with recognition of the presence of a chronic airways disease, syndromic categorization as characteristic asthma, characteristic COPD, or ACOS, confirmation of chronic airflow limitation by spirometry and, if necessary, referral for specialized investigations. - Although initial recognition and treatment of ACOS may be made in primary care, referral for confirmatory investigations is encouraged, as outcomes for ACOS are often worse than for asthma or COPD alone. - Recommendations for initial treatment, for clinical efficacy and safety, are: - For patients with features of asthma: prescribe adequate controller therapy including inhaled corticosteroids (ICS), but not long-acting bronchodilators alone (as monotherapy); - For patients with COPD: prescribe appropriate symptomatic treatment with bronchodilators or combination therapy, but not ICS alone (as monotherapy); - o For ACOS, treat with ICS in a low or moderate dose (depending on level of symptoms); add-on treatment with LABA and/or LAMA is usually also necessary.
-If there are features of asthma, avoid LABA monotherapy; - o All patients with chronic airflow limitation should receive appropriate treatment for other clinical problems, including advice about smoking cessation, physical activity, and treatment of comorbidities. - This consensus-based description of ACOS is intended to provide interim advice to clinicians, while stimulating further study of the character, underlying mechanisms and treatments for this common clinical problem.
+Some patients may have clinical features of both asthma and COPD - The descriptive term asthma-COPD overlap (ACO) may be useful to maintain awareness by clinicians, researchers and regulators of the needs of these patients, since most guidelines and clinical trials are about asthma alone or COPD alone. - However, the term asthma-COPD overlap does not describe a single disease entity.
+Instead, as for asthma and COPD, it includes patients with several different forms of airways disease (phenotypes) caused by a range of different underlying mechanisms. - Thus, in order to avoid the impression that this is a single disease, the term Asthma COPD Overlap Syndrome (ACOS), used in previous versions of this document, is no longer advised. - Outside specialist centers, a stepwise approach to diagnosis is advised, with recognition of the presence of chronic airways disease, syndromic categorization as characteristic asthma, characteristic COPD, or ACO, confirmation of chronic airflow limitation by spirometry and, if necessary, referral for specialized investigations. - Although initial recognition and treatment of ACO may be made in primary care, referral for confirmatory investigations is encouraged, as outcomes for ACO are often worse than for asthma or COPD alone. - The evidence base for treating ACO is very limited, due to a lack of pharmacotherapy studies in this population. - Recommendations for initial treatment, for clinical efficacy and safety, are: - For patients with features of asthma: prescribe adequate controller therapy including inhaled corticosteroids (ICS), but not long-acting bronchodilators alone as monotherapy; - For patients with COPD: prescribe appropriate symptomatic treatment with bronchodilators or combination ICS-bronchodilator therapy, but not ICS alone as monotherapy; - o For ACO, treat with ICS in a low or moderate dose (depending on level of symptoms); add-on treatment with LABA and/or LAMA is usually also necessary.
+If there are features of asthma, avoid LABA monotherapy; - All patients with chronic airflow limitation should receive appropriate treatment for other clinical problems, including advice about smoking cessation, physical activity, and treatment of comorbidities. - This consensus-based description of asthma-COPD overlap is intended to provide interim advice to clinicians, while stimulating further study of the characteristics, underlying mechanisms and treatments for this common clinical problem.